Causal Effects of Prenatal Drug Exposure on Birth Defects with Missing by Terathanasia: OTIS Data Analysis Results

 Figure \ref{fig:atetimeindsensi} shows the sensitivity analysis results.
-Note that as $\beta_Y $ increases past 1.4, $\alpha_D$ becomes non-significantly different from zero at 0.05 level two-sided.
+Note that as $\beta_Y $ increases past 1.3, $\alpha_D$ becomes non-significantly different from zero at 0.05 level two-sided.
 This makes sense because as more missing major birth defect outcomes become `yes', the rates of major birth defect between the exposed and unexposed groups become less differentiated.
-Meanwhile $\beta_D$ becomes significantly less than zero, implying that exposure to the drug reduces the risk of spontaneous abortion.
-Such a mechanism allows more malformed fetus in the exposed group, which would have had a high chance of being spontaneously aborted had the women not been exposed to the medication, to develop into live born infants.
+Meanwhile $\beta_D$ becomes more significantly less than zero in general, implying that exposure to the drug reduces the risk of spontaneous abortion.
+Such a mechanism allows more malformed fetus in the exposed group to develop into live born infants, which would have had a high chance of being spontaneously aborted had the women not been exposed to the medication.

+As discussed earlier $\boldV_{miss} = \emptyset$ in Assumption \ref{assump:mar} is somewhat strong since we are not conditioning on any covariates once the SAB information has been accounted for.
+For pattern mixture model \citep{little2019statistical} sensitivity analysis has been proposed by including a missing covariate in the outcome model with a sensitivity parameter \citep{leacy:etal, leurent:etal}.
+However, that is not applicable here with the selection model we are using.
+We are also reluctant to use inverse probability of missingness weighting as we would be multiplying three sets of weights leading to high variability and uninformative conclusions.

+Based on expert knowledge, the potential predictors of missingness are previous SAB (yes/no), previous TAB (yes/no), maternal age ($\geq/<$ 35 years, maternal race/ethnicity (Others/non-Hispanic white), and history of a child with birth defects (yes/no).
+This is because these are predictors of SAB and LTFU, which are proxies of missing birth defect outcomes in this data set.
+In the following we include one of these covariates at a time as $V_{miss}$, additively into both \eqref{eq:yatetimeindcausalmodeliptw} and \eqref{eq:tatetimeindcausalmodeliptw}, and offset their parameters ($\alpha_{sensi}, \beta_{sensi}$).
+We remind the reader that by using the selection model to handle missing data, $V_{miss}$ is include in the models \eqref{eq:yatetimeindcausalmodeliptw} and \eqref{eq:tatetimeindcausalmodeliptw}.
+We conduct our sensitivity analysis by running ($\alpha_{sensi}, \beta_{sensi}$) both between -2 and 2, with increment of 0.5.
+The results are shown in Figure \ref{fig:sensimar}.